Online for the 2025-2026 School Year

 Unit 9: Cold War and Contemporary Europe

-Unit guides that provide learning objectives developed by The College Board with examples of essential content knowledge are available on AP Classroom and you will download these at the start of each unit.
-Throughout the course all discussions and assignments (including reading assignments) will be directly related to the learning objectives from these unit guides.
+*Unit Guides from The College Board that describe essential content knowledge are provided with each unit.
+All discussions and assignments (including reading assignments) will be directly related to the learning objectives from these unit guides.

 Assessments and Assignments: The AP European History Exam contains multiple choice questions (MCQs), short answer questions (SAQs), a document based essay question (DBQs), and a long essay question (LEQs).
-Each type of question is woven into course assignments so that students have a full year of consistently practicing and developing the thinking and writing skills necessary for a successful AP Exam experience.
-Unit exams and review assessments also incorporate the AP style of questioning and should be considered as direct practice for scoring well on the AP Exam.
-Assignments and assessments are designed to build the content knowledge and historical reasoning skills needed to successfully analyze and respond to each type of question that appears on AP exams.
+Each type of question is woven into course assignments and Unit Exams so that students have a full year of consistently practicing and developing the thinking and writing skills necessary for a successful AP Exam experience.